 How often is the hypertensive population updated?

-Does the denominator only include hypertensives that have had at least one office visit within the past year? (current patient population)
+Does the denominator include patients withat least one office visit within the first six months of the measurement period showing hypertension?? (current patient population)

 How often are the data validated?

 Are records randomly selected to validate the hypertension diagnosis in the records?